mindyng/mindyng.github.io/_posts/2024-01-01-Sentiment-Analysis-On-L-L-M-Chatbots.md

 This was reassuring since it seemed like LLMs/Generative AI are taking over the world.

-And as a Data Scientist, [defining metrics](https://data-chef.notion.site/Metric-Overview-fe3202bb07624dde85d2d1d8aee3fc8d) are key to ensuring that a business is aligned with its mission statement defined through metrics of success.
+And as a Data Scientist, [defining metrics](https://data-chef.notion.site/Metric-Overview-fe3202bb07624dde85d2d1d8aee3fc8d) are key to ensuring that a business is aligned with its mission statement.

 # Business Recommendations

-After performing Exploratory Data Analysis (EDA), wrangling dirty API/NLP data, was able to determine that the overall sentiment on ChatGPT was most positive, as is evident from news/social media.
-What was surprising was that from all the chatbots compared, it was not ChatGPT's competitor, Claude, second in ranking, but Pi.
-The assumption was that Claude would be behind since its founders and majority of the early team were from OpenAI, the company behind ChatGPT and probably helped build out ChatGPT's first features.
-I believe Pi is an unexpectedly favorable ChatBot becomes it offers more of the human experience.
+After performing Exploratory Data Analysis (EDA), wrangling dirty API/NLP data, I was able to determine that the overall sentiment on ChatGPT was mostly positive, as is evident from news/social media.
+What was surprising was that from all the chatbots compared, it was not ChatGPT's competitor, Claude from Anthropic, second in ranking, but Pi.
+The assumption was that Claude would be right behind ChatGPT since its founders and majority of the early team were from OpenAI, the company behind ChatGPT.
+So those who left OpenAI for Anthropic probably helped build out ChatGPT's first features/MVP.
+I believe Pi is an unexpectedly favorable ChatBot becomes it offers more of a human experience.

 Caveat about conclusion is on limited sample size and not having even sampling from YouTube and Reddit.
-There is more chatter on social media about ChatGPT, but there would have been more volume of data as well as even distribution of comments between chat bots.
+There was more chatter on social media about ChatGPT, but there could have been more data scraping for other chat bots.
 Imbalanced data between chatbots could easily skew conclusions as sentiment per chatbot.
 One workaround is to do sentiment by percentage of population.
-Still though, best to get larger and more even samples.

 # [Code](https://github.com/mindyng/2023-Business-Projects/blob/main/sentiment-analysis-on-llm-chatbots.ipynb)